happyeric77/colorfullife-docs/docs/welcome.md

 # Welcome to ColorfulLife

-Welcome to ColorfulLife Docs, where you will find a comprehensive collection of information related to blockchain and frontend development.
+Welcome to ColorfulLife Docs, where you will find a comprehensive collection of information related to blockchain and full-stake development.

 As a developer in this field, I understand the importance of continuous learning and self-motivation in order to stay up-to-date with the latest technologies and trends.
 That is why I have decided to share my learning journey with you through this platform.